3wen/weather-peru/README.md

 This repository contains the replication materials for the article titled _"The Dynamic Effects of Weather Shocks on Agricultural Production"_, published in the _Journal of Environmental Economics and Management_.

+The paper is available here: <https://www.sciencedirect.com/science/article/pii/S0095069624001529>.
-The working paper is on HAL: <https://hal.science/halshs-04443037>
+The working paper version is on HAL: <https://hal.science/halshs-04443037>.

 A companion html e-book that explains the codes and provides supplementary materials can be accessed at the following url: <https://3wen.github.io/weather-peru>.